 Rummaging around in the storeroom a few weeks ago, quite by accident I come across it.

 It is September 1939.
-A young boy, barely 14 years old, already having departed China two years earlier in advance of the invading Japanese, and having completed prep school in the Scottish Borders, enrolls at Oundle School in Northamptonshire, England.
+The young boy, barely 14 years old, already having departed China two years earlier in advance of the invading Japanese, and having completed prep school in the Scottish Borders, enrolls at Oundle School in Northamptonshire, England.

 Despite hardships and restrictions brought on by an ever expanding global conflict, a fulfilling high school career beckons.
 By nature positive, mischievous and optimistic, the young boy looks to take advantage of his time at one of the country’s most prominent educational institutions.
 He makes friends easily, perseveres with his studies, throws himself wholeheartedly into the multitude of athletic opportunities on offer.